 - 3 Tbsp heavy cream

-Trim the tenderloins of silverskin and any excess fat (*Tip: use a paper towel to pull the silverskin).
-Cut the tenderloins into 2-inch-thick medallions.
-Place medallions with a cut side up and press down with the palm of your hand to flatten slightly.
+Trim the tenderloins of silverskin and any excess fat.
+Cut the tenderloins into medallions about 1 1/2-inches thick.
+Place medallions with the cut side up and press down with the palm of your hand to flatten slightly.
 Season the meat with salt and pepper.

-Heat 3 Tbsp. oil and 1 Tbsp. of the butter in a large skillet over high heat (somewhere between medium-high and high.
-You want a really hot pan, but not so hot that it will scorch).
+Heat 3 Tbsp. oil and 1 Tbsp. of the butter in a large skillet over high heat , somewhere between medium-high and high.
+You want a really hot pan, but not so hot that it will scorch.
 When the butter is melted and foaming, add the meat and sear until browned, 2 to 3 minutes.
 Don't over-crowd the pan.
 Do in two batches, if necessary.
 Flip and cook the other side until the meat is well browned and slightly firm to the touch, about another 2 min.
-Transfer to a plate.
+Transfer pork to a plate.

-Once the Marsala has almost completely evaporated, add the chicken broth and cook, until reduced by half, about 3 minutes.
+Once the Marsala has almost completely evaporated, add the chicken broth and cook until the mixture is reduced by half, about 3 minutes.
 Stir in the cream and parsley.
 Return the pork and any accumulated juices to the pan, and cook, flipping the pork once, until it’s firm to the touch and still a little pink in the middle (cut into a piece to check), 2 to 4 min.
 Taste for salt and pepper and serve.
 Serve garnished with additional parsley.